neutrinolabs/xrdp/genkeymap/readme.txt

 Alternatively, create the keymap file in a directory of your choice, then copy or move it over to /etc/xrdp using sudo/su.

+Using the X server of your current session may not be a good idea, as session and window managers can interfere with key bindings.
+A good option is to use an 'Xvfb' dummy X server to do this.

+See also the dump_keymaps.sh script which auto-generates many keymap files for the xrdp distribution.
+Consider adding your keyboard into this list.